Popular Modular Kitchen Layouts

 Island Kitchen Layout: Features, Benefits, and Ideal Settings

-The island kitchen layout is a modern, versatile option that features a freestanding countertop or storage unit (the “island”) in the center of the kitchen.
-It can be combined with other layouts, such as L-shaped or straight-line kitchens, to enhance functionality and design.
+The island kitchen layout includes a freestanding countertop or storage unit at the center.
+It can be combined with other modular kitchen layouts like L-shaped or straight-line kitchens to enhance functionality.

 Advantages: